heanczko311299/heanczko311299/README.md

 • Secure Development Lifecycle & ITDR

 Explore my pinned repositories to see selected projects and tooling experiments.
 All opinions and code here are my own, shaped by a passion for continuous learning and cyber resilience.

-> “The quieter you become, the more you are able to hear.” – Rumi